sofia-fischer/philo-blog/content/posts/2025-09-datadog.md

 * Provide context about external factors that influence the metric, like deployments, incidents, marketing campaigns,
 * Have meaningful titles, and add hints, explanations, links to runbooks to help interpreting the data

+### Dashboard Graphs should tell a Story

+On the question of how to use graphics to communicate data effectively, I learned a lot from the book "Communication Patterns", which I wrote about in [my previous blog post]({{< ref "posts/2025-10-communication-patterns" >}})

+## Conclusion

+I searched for good resources about observability, monitoring and alerting, and found way less than I anticipated.
+Especially good practices about what data to collect, how to design dashboards are hard to find (but honestly, so are good designed Dashboards).
+I hope to learn more about this topic in the future, and share my learnings in future blog posts.

+Happy Coding :)